A great garden takes work and knowhow, and we’re happy to provide the latter so you can truly impress this year.

 - Water Carefully

 You may think you are doing the right thing by pouring all that water on your plants, but in reality, you are going to kill them before you even realize that anything is wrong.
 Check before you water; feel the soil and see if it is damp.
 If it is, you generally don’t need to water it.
 Another clue is the appearance of discolored leaves or moldy soil.
 If you notice those signs, hold off on the watering.
+Once you do figure out a regular watering schedule for your plants, it is a good idea to use Gilmour hose spray nozzles to do the job as not only can you then adjust the flow of water, it is also easier on your hands.

 - Keep Your Expectations In Check